 A Massachusetts octogenarian recently was sentenced to life in prison after he shot his wife to death after he wrongly believed she was having an affair.

-Edmund Silveira, 86, was arraigned on Oct.
-4 in Fall River Superior Court for allegedly gunning down 71-year-old Dianne Silveira in what prosecutors described as a jealous rage outside their Taunton home on the evening of Aug.
-29.
+Edmund Silveira, now 88, was arraigned on Oct.
+4, 2021, in Fall River Superior Court for gunning down 71-year-old Dianne Silveira in what prosecutors described as a jealous rage outside their Taunton home on the evening of Aug.
+29, 2021.